Archer Taylor Preserve

 ******ATTENTION - IMPORTANT NOTE******

-Land Trust staff are currently assessing wildfire damage to several preserves and protected properties.
+Land Trust staff are busy with wildfire damage restoration efforts on several preserves and protected properties.
 Please note that the following preserves will be closed to any scheduled hikes or public access until further notice:

 Thank you for your understanding, and we will continue to post